-Continued investment uncertainty and pressure on competitiveness remain significant challenges for the sector.
-These ongoing challenges are coupled with extreme weather events this year which have placed significant pressure on farmers, coupled with the possibility of a hard Brexit.
+Continued investment uncertainty and pressure on competitiveness, remain significant challenges for the sector.
+These ongoing challenges are coupled with extreme wet weather, again this spring, which have placed significant pressure on farmers, coupled with the ongoing issues related to the future UK trade relationship.

-The IFA welcomes the consultation of the Low Pay Commission on the appropriate rate of the National Minimum Wage for the selection of an appropriate rate for 2020.
+The IFA welcomes the consultation of the Low Pay Commission on the National Minimum Wage for the selection of an appropriate rate for 2021.